Chicago Concussion Lawyer

 You need to prove that defendant owed you a duty of care.
 Most people owe others a duty of care to act reasonably.
 For example, a driver owes others the duty to follow traffic laws.

-The Defendant Breached the Duty of Care
+The Defendant Breached His or Her Duty of Care

 Next, you have to prove that the defendant failed to meet his or her duty.
 This may mean showing that the defendant caused the car accident or didn’t put up proper signage.